 Attackers can discover and compromise covered data on devices that are not secured against vulnerabilities.

-Authenticated scan is an essential tool to obtain accurate vulnerability information on covered devices by authenticating to scanned devices to obtain detailed and accurate information about the operating system and installed software, including configuration issues and missing security patches.
+An authenticated scan is an essential tool to obtain accurate vulnerability information on covered devices by authenticating to scanned devices to obtain detailed and accurate information about the operating system and installed software, including configuration issues and missing security patches.
 The additional details provided by an authenticated scan allows resource proprietors and resource custodians to better mitigate risks on covered data and reduce the likelihood of successful attacks against covered devices.
 To ensure timely discovery of vulnerabilities on covered devices, authenticated scans should be executed at least once a month on covered devices, which include sysadmin and core devices.
-For additional guidance on managing vulnerability scanning program such as remediation and scan metrics, please refer to Continuous Vulnerability Assessment and Remediation Guidelines.
+For additional guidance on managing vulnerability scanning programs such as remediation and scan metrics, please refer to Continuous Vulnerability Assessment and Remediation Guidelines.

 The effectiveness of an authenticated scan often hinges on access to administrative credentials on covered devices.
 This requires adequate planning to addresses risks associated with handling and storing administrative credentials.
 The following practices should be carefully considered when implementing an authenticated scan program to mitigate such risks :